Radiotherapy destroys the DNA inside cancer cells to prevent them from reproducing, by using high-energy beams (X-Rays) or radiation.

 Both types can be given as outpatient procedures, or are carried out as part of wider inpatient cancer treatments.

-The GenesisCare Centre for Radiotherapy at Cromwell Hospital will offer some of the most advanced radiotherapy treatments available today.
-Together with these technologies, the radiotherapy service includes innovative organ-sparing treatments, advanced computer imaging and sophisticated AI planning systems, which means personalised treatment plans can be started within days of diagnosis for all cancer types.
+Together with advanced radiotherapy technologies, the centre also includes innovative organ-sparing treatment, advanced computer imaging and sophisticated AI planning systems, which means personalised treatment plans can be started within days of diagnosis for all cancer types.

 Varian Edge state-of-the-art radiotherapy